Battle of al-Qadisiyyah: Sasanian Civil War of 628–632

-Rise of the Caliphate and invasion of Iraq
+First Muslim campaign

+Muhammad's death and Rashidun wars

 After the death of Muhammad, Abu Bakr established control over Arabia through the Ridda Wars and then launched campaigns against the remaining territories of Syria and Palestine.
 He triggered the chain of events that would in a few decades form one of the largest empires the world had ever seen.
-This put the nascent Islamic empire on a collision course with the Byzantine and Sassanid empires, which were the two superpowers of the time.
-The wars soon became a matter of conquest that would eventually result in the demise of the Sassanid empire and the annexation of all of the Byzantine Empire's southern and eastern territories.
+This put the nascent Islamic empire on a collision course with the Byzantine and Sasanian empires, which were the two superpowers of the time.
+The wars soon became a matter of conquest that would eventually result in the demise of the Sasanian empire and the annexation of all of the Byzantine Empire's southern and eastern territories.
 To make victory certain, Abu Bakr decided that the invading army would consist entirely of volunteers and would be commanded by his best general, Khalid ibn al-Walid.
 Khalid won quick victories in four consecutive battles: the Battle of Chains, fought in April 633; the Battle of River, fought in the third week of April 633; the Battle of Walaja, fought in May 633; followed by the decisive Battle of Ullais, fought in mid-May, 633.
 By now the Persian Empire was struggling, and in the last week of May 633, the capital city of Iraq, Al-Hirah, fell to the Muslims after the Battle of Hira.
 Thereafter, the Siege of Al-Anbar during June–July 633 resulted in the surrender of the city after strong resistance.
 Khalid then moved towards the south and conquered the city of Ein ul Tamr after the Battle of Ayn al-Tamr in the final week of July 633.
 In November 633, the Persian counterattack was repulsed by Khalid.
-In December 633, Muslim forces reached the border city of Firaz, where Khalid defeated the combined Sassanid, Byzantine, and Christian Arab armies in the Battle of Firaz.
+In December 633, Muslim forces reached the border city of Firaz, where Khalid defeated the combined Sasanian, Byzantine, and Christian Arab armies in the Battle of Firaz.
 This was the last battle in the conquest of Iraq.